 - All these functionalities are placed more towards the host.
 This makes processing faster as it is done almost at the place where data is created.

 - It improves the efficiency of the system and is also used to ensure increased security.

 History of fog computing

 The term fog computing was coined by Cisco in January 2014.
-This was because fog is referred to as clouds that are close to the ground in the same way fog computing was related to the nodes which are present near the nodes somewhere in between host and the cloud.
-It was intended to bring computational capabilities of the system close to the host machine.
+This was because fog is referred to as clouds that are close to the ground in the same way fog computing was related to the nodes which are present near the nodes somewhere in between the host and the cloud.
+It was intended to bring the computational capabilities of the system close to the host machine.
 After this gained a little popularity, IBM, in 2015, coined a similar term called “Edge Computing”.

 When to use fog computing?

 Fog Computing can be used in the following scenarios: